Wearable devices and your privacy

 - Make privacy one of the features you evaluate before you buy.

 - Check the company’s privacy information to find out about what personal information will be collected and how it will be used and shared.
 Are you comfortable sharing this personal information?
 Is it shared with third parties?
 How long is personal data retained?
 Ask questions if the company’s information is incomplete or unclear.
-If you aren’t comfortable with the information you receive from the company, you may wish to reconsider using their service.
+If you are not comfortable with the information you receive from the company, you may wish to reconsider using their service.

 - Does the manufacturer state that it follows any security or privacy standards or certifications?
-(A number of organizations, including the International Standards Organization (ISO), and the National Institute of Standards and Technology (NIST) have developed industry standards.)
+A number of organizations, including the International Standards Organization (ISO), and the National Institute of Standards and Technology (NIST) have developed industry standards.

 - Choose strong privacy settings